Your guide to OTC medications

 Step 2: Shop the OTC store

 Now it’s time for the fun part—stocking up on your OTC favorites.
 The easiest way to spend your OTC allowance is to shop in the OTC store or CenterWell Pharmacy mobile app.
-All OTC items ship free and are delivered to you in 10 to 14 days after your order has been processed.
+All OTC items ship free and are delivered to you in 5 to 7 business days after your order has been processed.

 Prescription drug plan (PDP) members can now shop the OTC store too.
 They won’t have an allowance, but they’ll get 20% off all items each time they shop.